kianavz2000/todo-app/README.md

 # Todo App

-A simple and clean Todo application built with React and TypeScript.
+A simple and aesthetic Todo application built with React and TypeScript.

 ## Features